 As a non-profit organization, fees are set at an amount that will cover the operating costs of the program.
+The set fee includes all statutory holidays and the professional learning day scheduled for staff on Easter Monday.

 Payment Methods